- Bartlett Legal Group

 Post-Traumatic Stress Disorder (PTSD)

-PTSD is one of the most notable mental health problems that face veterans.
+Service-related PTSD is one of the most notable mental health problems that veterans face.
 Veterans who have experienced intense, violent, and stressful events in or out of combat are at risk of developing PTSD.
 This condition causes veterans to struggle with processing and coping with traumatic events they experienced and can affect their lives through severe symptoms.

 Intrusive memories